stefanspringer1/SwiftXML/README.md

 </a>
 ```

-When you _do_ want to also operate on the newly insert content, set `keepPosition: true` on `insertPrevious` or `insertNext`.
+By default, When you insert content, this new content is also followed (insertion mode `.following`), as this best reflects the dynamic nature of this library.
+If you do not want this, set `.skipping` as first argument of `insertPrevious` or `insertNext`.
 For example, consider the following code:

 ```Swift
 let myElement = XElement("top") {